atong01/BalabanLineIntersection/docs/index.rst

 1. Finding A Complete Staircase
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To find the complete staircase we iterate through the entire set S sorted by left endpoint, and appending any line that does not intersect the previous staircase segment.
+To find the complete staircase we iterate through the entire set S sorted by left endpoint, and appending any segment that does not intersect the previous staircase segment.

 .. literalinclude:: Split.py
     :linenos: